-Push hands is one of the most misunderstood concepts of tai chi.
-Some think of it as slightly controlled sparring and some think it is very dance like.
+Tai chi chuan push hands is one of the most misunderstood concepts of tai chi.
+Some think of it as slightly controlled sparring and some think it is very dance-like.
 For that reason, it scares off practitioners who may not see the relationship between push hands and their goals.
-So before tuning out, if you are not martially focused, please read on.
-And if you are martially focused please read on.
-Push hands is hugely important for the development of internal skills, e.g. health or martial application.
+If you are not martially focused, please read on because there are amazing benefits to doing push hands that are not related to fighting.
+And if you are martially focused, also read on!
+Push hands is hugely important for the development of internal skills, health, and martial application.

 Why do tai chi push hands?